2 new coronavirus cases in Singapore, including second Bangladeshi worker and RWS casino employee

 This brings the number of cases in Singapore to 47, with seven in critical condition.

-Two more patients were discharged from hospital on Tuesday, meaning nine have now fully recovered from the virus.
+Two more patients - case 17 and 36 - were discharged from hospital on Tuesday, meaning nine have now fully recovered from the virus.

+Case 17 was a 47-year-old Singaporean woman who was among the Singaporeans evacuated from Wuhan on Jan 30.

+Case 36 was a 38-year-old Singapore permanent resident who had attended a business meeting at Grand Hyatt Singapore, that has been linked to several cases overseas.

 A total of 25 cases in Singapore are local transmissions.